 Serving the community since 1957, Gulf Coast State College was the first public two-year institution to open after the 1957 Florida Legislature established a statewide network of community colleges.
 Located in Panama City on Florida's Emerald Coast, Gulf Coast is one of 28 public colleges in the state, all located within commuting distance of 96 percent of the population.
+Dr. Ted W. Booker was named the first president (1957-1960), followed by Dr. Richard E. Morley (1960-1976), Dr. Lawrence W. Tyree (1976-1988), Dr. Robert L. McSpadden (1988-2007), Dr. A. James Kerley (2007-2014), and Dr. John R. Holdnak (2014-present).

 The College has gone through several name changes over the decades beginning with Gulf Coast Community College in 1957.
 In 1958, the name changed to Gulf Coast Junior College, prompted by a change in mission to restrict offerings to academic programs.
 In 1970, the College changed its name again back to Gulf Coast Community College as its mission expanded to include service to the community.
-In 2011, the name changed to Gulf Coast State College after receiving accreditation to award four-year degrees, better reflecting the expanding mission within the defined service district.
+In 2011, the name changed to Gulf Coast State College after receiving accreditation to award four-year degrees, better reflecting the expanding mission within the defined service district of Bay, Gulf and Franklin counties.

 The Panama City Campus opened on September 17, 1957, with 181 students, and through the spring of 1960, the College operated in temporary facilities at the Wainwright Shipyard (located across the street from the present location at 5230 West Highway 98).
-The City of Panama City provided 40 acres for the permanent campus overlooking St. Andrew Bay; the College purchased the remaining 40 acres.
-Construction of new buildings on the campus began in 1959, with the actual move to the new campus completed the next year.
+The City of Panama City provided 40 acres for the permanent campus overlooking St. Andrew Bay and the College purchased the remaining 40 acres.
+Construction of new buildings on the campus began in 1959 with the actual move to the new campus completed the next vear.